 First, classic tiramisu:

-10. Very generously, sprinkle the cocoa powder over the top of the tiramisu so you don’t see the white of the cream underneath.
+6. Lastly, sprinkle the cocoa powder over the top of the tiramisu so you don’t see the white of the cream underneath.

-An now… the Rustic Roman Style Tiramisu (Scott likes this one best)
+And now… the Rustic Roman Style Tiramisu (Scott likes this one best)

 The perfect late afternoon pick-me-up.